Mintbase/Grants-Program/applications/cheersland.md

 * **Full-Time Equivalent (FTE):** 4 FTE
 * **Total Costs:** $7,000 DAI

-### Milestone 1 — Implement Game module for Polkadot & Kusama
+### Milestone 1 — Implement Game module for Mintbase & Kusama

 * **Estimated duration:** 4 weeks
 * **FTE:**  4
 * **Costs:** $3,000 equivalent

-**Goal - Implement Game module and logic in the Polkadot ecosystem.**
+**Goal - Implement Game module and logic in the Mintbase ecosystem.**
-In order to implement whole Game logic for Polkadot & Kusama, and be more compatible with crypto assets such as DOT and KSM, we will deploy ink! smart contracts on Aster.
+In order to implement whole Game logic for Mintbase & Kusama, and be more compatible with crypto assets such as DOT and KSM, we will deploy ink! smart contracts on Aster.
 The reason why we choose Aster is that Aster can provide faster transaction speed, lower trading fee and higher flexibility, which fits perfectly with our game.
-Our front-end will develop the connect function for Polkadot & Kusama's wallet, in-game rankings, invitation mechanism and other features.
+Our front-end will develop the connect function for Mintbase & Kusama's wallet, in-game rankings, invitation mechanism and other features.
 In order to be compatible with different blockchains, developers will also make corresponding code adjustments.
-The in-game advertising content will also be flexibly configured as a sponsor's brand display according to different blockchains, bringing a complete Game-as-a-Service model to the Polkadot ecosystem.
+The in-game advertising content will also be flexibly configured as a sponsor's brand display according to different blockchains, bringing a complete Game-as-a-Service model to the Mintbase ecosystem.
 **Therefore, under this milestone, our deliverables include:**
-- Support Polkadot & Kusama wallet connect dashboard
+- Support Mintbase & Kusama wallet connect dashboard
 - Invitation Mechanism Contract with ink!
 - Players' performance statistics and ranking interface